bribar/VirtualStake/README.md

 	###### Site Logo

 	If you click the text within the white box above {No Logo Set} you can change your site title and description.
 For the https://riversidestake.church the title is the name of the stake and the description is the stake theme.
-Your free to set it up as your wish.
+You're free to set it up as you wish.

 	###### Site Backgound

-	If you have a nice background image you want to use this will appear as the background of the home blog page.
-Dimension should be at least 1600 pixels wide for best results
+	If you have a nice background image you want to use it will appear as the background of the home blog page.
+Dimension should be at least 1600 pixels wide for best results.

 	###### Site Theme & Color

-	Currently "Minimal" is the only theme option but you can change your site color.
+	Currently "Minimal" is the only theme option, but you can change your site color.

 	###### UIKit